CastosHQ/Seriously-Simple-Podcasting/readme.txt

 <iframe width="560" height="315" src="[https://www.youtube.com/embed/sKjZTx02Ng0](https://www.youtube.com/embed/sKjZTx02Ng0)" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 1. Install Seriously Simple Podcasting plugin to your WordPress site and link it to your podcast hosting provider.
-2. From your WordPress dashboard, upload an episode, and add its corresponding details.
+2. From your WordPress dashboard, go to the “Podcast” plugin.
+Click “Add New” to upload an episode, and add its corresponding details.
-3. Inside the plugin's settings, include details about your podcast to finish creating the RSS feed.
-Details include the podcast's name, description, cover art, and category selection.
+3. Inside the plugin’s “Settings” under “Feed Details”, include details about your podcast to finish creating the RSS feed.
+Details include the podcast’s name, description, cover art, and category selection.
 4. The RSS feed is generated and ready to be submitted to each podcast listening platform.

 **SERIOUSLY SIMPLE PODCASTING KEY FEATURES**

 Seriously Simple Podcasting offers all of our advanced features through our free plugin.
 You're not required to pay for additional add-ons or use a specific podcast hosting provider.

-MANAGE YOUR RSS FEED FROM WORDPRESS
+***MANAGE YOUR RSS FEED FROM WORDPRESS***

 Seriously Simple Podcasting generates an RSS feed that's fully compliant with Apple Podcasts, Spotify, Google Podcasts, and every other listening platform.